dosisod/PWDMGR/README.md

 Goto `about:config` in the search bar

-Search for `xpiinstall.signature.required` and set it to false
+Search for `xpinstall.signatures.required` and set it to false

 Then goto `about:addons` and hit the gear next to search bar